 Workers’ Comp Hearing Loss Claims in New York

 Hearing loss is an important work-related disability that affects workers across New York in various fields.
 This includes construction workers, plant and factory workers, firefighters, emergency medical technicians (EMTs) and paramedics.
-If you or someone you know is suffering from work-related hearing loss, you may be entitled to workers’ compensation benefits.
+If you or someone you know is suffering from work-related hearing loss in one ear or both, you may be entitled to workers’ compensation benefits.
 The amount and duration of your benefits will vary depending on the extent of your hearing loss.

 A New York workers’ compensation lawyer at Napoli Shkolnik PLLC can offer helpful insight as you approach your workers’ comp claim.
 In fact, we can file your claim for you and can ensure that all pertinent information and records are included to support your claim.
 One of the distinct advantages provided by our firm is our secure system that can store information about your hearing loss for use in a future claim.
 If you work in a job where you are exposed to loud noises, keeping detailed records of your hearing loss may prove invaluable at a later date.